pirovc/ganon/README.md

                -r reads.fq.gz
 ```

-Classification against 3 database (as if they were one) using the same error rate.
+Classification against 3 database (as if they were one) using the same cutoff.

-### Classifying reads against multiple databases with different error rates:
+### Classifying reads against multiple databases with different cutoffs:

 ```bash
 ganon classify --db-prefix db1 db2 db3 \